-The Netherlands Organisation for Scientific Research (NWO) and the National Library of the Netherlands (KB) are united in the Employers' Association of Research Institutes.
-In addition to NWO, three other employers reside under the NWO umbrella, namely the Foundation for Fundamental Research on Matter (FOM), the National Research Institute for Mathematics and Computer Science (CWI) and the Royal Netherlands Institute for Sea Research (Kon.
-NIOZ).
+The Netherlands Organisation for Scientific Research (NWO), the National Library of the Netherlands (KB), the Foundation for Fundamental Research on Matter (FOM), The Royal Netherlands Institute for Sea Research (Kon.
+NIOZ) and the National Research Institute for Mathematics and Computer Science (CWI) are united in the Employers' Association of Research Institutes (WVOI).